-Through LogStream's global Settings, you can adjust the level (verbosity) of internal logging data processed, per logging channel.
+On LogStream's Settings pages, you can adjust the level (verbosity) of internal logging data processed, per logging channel.
 You can also redact fields in customized ways.
+In a distributed deployment, you manage each of these settings per Worker Group.